buraksahinnnn/AI-projects-/README.md

-# AI-projects-
+# AI-projects-with Cybersecurity
-I am developing AI projects with large datasets and create models with ML.
+I am creating cybersecurity projects with AI.
+These projects highlight the defense mechanism in information protection.